bahrus/custom-enhancements/README.md

 Another name to be determined is the name of an event to dispatch from the enhanced element, indicating this special handshake has completed.
 Suggestion: If "ish" is chosen for tbd, use "ishAttached".

 Finally, another open question related to this proposal addendum is whether support for attributes "owned" by such enhancements would be supported, and what the pattern should be for the name.
-I would propose that if the name for "tbd" is "ish", for example, that "ish-" serve as the only  allowed "base" in the discussion above, and we continue to support branch and leaf attribute extensions.
+I would propose that the value of the itemscope attribute serve as the base of the attribute hierarchy tree, and that branches and leafs also be supported, as far as parsing support.

 ## Namespacing events